 NOTE - Idle data is used only with fixed length TFDZs.

-PDUs shall be inserted contiguously and in forward order into the TFDZ.

-NOTE – The first and last PDUs of the TFDZ are not necessarily complete, since the first PDU may be a continuation of a PDU begun in the previous TFDZ, and the last PDU may continue in the subsequent TFDZ of the same Virtual Channel.
+NOTE – The first and last packet of the TFDZ are not necessarily complete, since the first packet may be a continuation of a packet begun in the previous TFDZ, and the last packet may continue in the subsequent TFDZ of the same Virtual Channel.

-When fixed length and continuous frames are required and insufficient PDUs (including Idle Packets) are available at release time of a Transfer Frame of a Virtual Channel carrying TFDFs, a TFDZ that contains only Idle Data shall be generated.

-When fixed length and continuous frames are required and no user octets are available at release time of a Transfer Frame of a Virtual Channel carrying MAP_SDUs, a Transfer Frame Data Zone that contains only Idle Data shall be generated.
+When a fixed length TFDZ is partially completed with packets when the required release time for a Transfer Frame of a Virtual Channel has been reached, an Encapsulation Idle Packet (reference [13]) shall be added to fill the remainder of the TFDZ.

+NOTE - This event can occur based on the timeliness criteria contained in the managed parameters.

 NOTES

-TFDZs that contain only Idle Data are sent to maintain synchronous transmission of Transfer Frames, and also to transmit data in the Operational Control Field on a specific Virtual Channel when there are no user data (PDUs or MAP_SDUs) to send.
+TFDZs that contain only Idle Data are sent to maintain synchronous transmission of fixed length Transfer Frames.

 A TFDZ that contains only Idle Data must not be confused with the OID Transfer Frame defined in 4.1.4.1.9.

-A TFDZ that contains only Idle Data may be generated whenever it is necessary (even in the middle of transmission of a PDU that is split into multiple TFDZs).
+A TFDZ that contains only Idle Data may be generated whenever it is necessary (even in the middle of transmission of a packet that is split into multiple TFDZs).

 Idle Data in the TFDZ should not be confused with the Idle Packet specified in reference [12].